ametnes/nesis/README.md

 Enterprise ready knowledge discovery solution that empowers users to
 1. 🗣Interact with vast document repositories in a conversational AI style.
-2. 🛂Role based access control access to the document repositories.
+2. 🛂Role based access control access to the document repositories, ensuring that the enterprise user only views information they are allowed to.
-3. 🗄Connect to vast number of repositories such as S3, Windows Shares, MinIO
+3. 🗄Connect to vast number of repositories.
+Currently, S3, Windows Shares, MinIO
 4. ☁ 🏢Can be deployed in your cloud or on-premises.
 5. 🔐User session management.